andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev has a new --summary option to print the summary of the complete measurement session
 * ucevent now supports Broadwell EP (Xeon E5/E7 v4)
 * toplev updated to Ahmad Yasin's TMAM 3.1:
 	- This release is aimed at Skylake and Broadwell